New residence hall, renovation of the Drake Wing to house the Laspa Center, dance center, ceramics building, and faculty offices:

 A New Residence Hall:

 Living in one of the College’s residence halls—each named for a woman benefactor—is as synonymous with the Scripps experience as the Core Curriculum.
 However, as a result of such strong demand for a Scripps education and excellent student retention rates, the College has been stretched to house all of our students.
 Since 2008, Scripps has needed to accommodate a small number of our students at Pomona College and Claremont Graduate University.
-The new 82-bed residence hall will allow us to bring these students back to live on the Scripps campus.
-It will reduce the number of “triples,” a condition impacting 75% of our first-year students.
-Designed in harmony with the distinctive look of the first residence halls, the new hall will feature the visual texture, courtyards, browsing room, living room, and beautiful grounds students and alumnae cherish.
-The new hall also embraces environmental sustainability and will be built to, at a minimum, LEED silver standards with ADA accessibility throughout.
+The new 110-bed residence hall allows us to bring these students back to live on the Scripps campus.
+It reduces the number of “triples,” a condition formerly impacting 75% of our first-year students.
+Designed in harmony with the distinctive look of the first residence halls, the new hall features the visual texture, courtyards, browsing room, living room, and beautiful grounds students and alumnae cherish.
+The new hall also embraces environmental sustainability and is built to LEED silver standards with ADA accessibility throughout.

-- To learn more about making a capital gift to help build the new residence hall or about space-naming opportunities, contact your personal Scripps advancement officer or call (909) 621-8638.
+- To learn more about space-naming opportunities, contact your personal Scripps advancement officer or call (909) 621-8638.

 Creating a Home for the Laspa Center at Denison Library: